CrowdStrike: Thesis Tracking - Gaining Market Share, Massive Guidance Upgrade At Fal.Con 2023, A Sleep Well Investment?

 1. Revenue growth vs. peers (7)

-*There is no information available for Cylance, Symantec, and McAfee, legacy competitors.
+*No information is available for Cylance, Symantec, and McAfee, legacy competitors.

 **For Microsoft, I used the Intelligent Cloud segment as a proxy as it’s the most relatable to cybersecurity.
 Microsoft Defender is a direct comparison to CrowdStrike Falcon, but only management commentary is available, which we will go into later.